JCorellaFSL/Nebula-Protocol/README.md

 ## 🌌 What is Nebula Protocol?

-Nebula Protocol is a **dynamic, flexible framework** for AI-assisted software development that provides:
+Nebula Protocol is a **dynamic, flexible framework** for LLM-driven software development where **the AI does all the work**.
+Built for anyone from complete beginners to experienced engineers, it delivers:

 - **🏗️ Adaptive Structure:** Constellations → Star Systems → Star Gates (grows with project complexity)
 - **🐳 Docker API:** REST API for remote/team deployment (no IDE dependency)